Corporate Governance Report

 The subsidiary banks that hold strategic shareholdings make efforts to reduce the number and balance of strategic shareholdings, taking into consideration the risk reduction and capital efficiency based on its economic rationale.
 And through sufficient dialogue with the issuing companies, we will reduce those holdings.

-In the fiscal year ended March 31, 2023, strategic shareholdings decreased by 41 billion yen.
-In addition, strategic shareholdings(※) as a percentage of consolidated net assets decreased from 20.0% at the end of March 2022 to 16.6%.
-Our reduction targets for the next five years (until the end of March 2028) are as follows, and we will continue to reduce them while maintaining sufficient dialogue with our business partners.
+In the fiscal year ended March 31, 2024, strategic shareholdings increased by 13.7 billion yen.
+In addition, strategic shareholdings(※) as a percentage of consolidated net assets remains the same as the previous year at 16.6%.
+This is due to the reduction of 19 issues (companies) with a market value of 21.8 billion yen over the past year, while the market value increased by 35.5 billion yen due to the rise in stock prices.
+To achieve our reduction target (announced in May 2023), “Reduction of 30.0 billion yen until the end of March 2028, compared to the end of March 2023,” we will continue to reduce them while maintaining sufficient dialogue with our business partners.

 (※)Figures are fair value of strategic shareholdings (including listed and non-listed stocks) held by Joyo Bank, which holds more than two-thirds of stock owned by Mebuki FG and its subsidiaries (including deemed shares held).